 Now for the nuts and bolts about me and my photography business…

-Having specialized in the field of action sports photography for over 37 years and based out of Chicago, I am well versed in providing my clients with the cutting edge feature, stock and assignment sports photography they expect from an experienced professional photographer.
-Currently, my main focus is serving as the team photographer for the Chicago White Sox, for whom I have worked with since 1985.
-In addition, Ron Vesely Photography provides editorial, corporate feature, advertising and executive portrait photography services.
+Having specialized in the field of action sports photography for over 38 years and based out of Chicago, I am well versed in providing my clients with the cutting edge feature, stock and assignment sports photography they expect from an experienced professional photographer.
+While I am currently “semi-retired”, Ron Vesely Photography is currently accepting editorial, advertising and portrait sports photography related assignments of mutual benefit.
 Major clients include the Chicago White Sox, MLB Photos and Sports Illustrated.
 Publication credits include Sports Illustrated, ESPN Magazine, Sports Illustrated for Kids, Time, Life, The Sporting News, Inside Sports, Sport Magazine, TV Guide and American Iron among many.
 In addition, I have been fortunate enough to have covered 25 World Series and 11 Super Bowls.
-Please contact me regarding editorial licensing of images from my archives, which features 37 years of sports coverage, primarily from Major League Baseball and the NFL.
+Please contact me regarding editorial licensing of images from my archives, which features 38 years of sports coverage, primarily from Major League Baseball and the NFL.